 #46.
 An invitation for discomfort & reaching your full potential with Lindsey T. H. Jackson #OhMyGuinness

-This week on The Business Over Beer Podcast, we welcome Life & Business Strategist, Lindsey T. H. Jackson.
+This week Business Over Beer, the best small business podcast for small business owners, we welcome Life & Business Strategist, Lindsey T. H. Jackson.
 She shares how she started a dance and theatre troupe in Galway Ireland, which became a catapult for everything she’s doing now as CEO of LTHJ Global, an organization committed to creating tools, resources and programs around the limitations that hold us back from reaching our highest potential as individuals and in our school systems, workplaces and community groups.

 We explore the construct of race in this country, how we normalize bias, the impact of failure, and how we can reach our fullest potential.

 There is no “White” and “Black”, but instead there is a rich fabric that makes up each and every one of us; we must continue to explore and name that fabric, and stop propping up a system that asks us to simply tick a box.